Manual |

 It is followed by the I(t) negative integral check window field, where the sliding window size for the negative integral test can be set (default: 25).
 As described previously, this is the size of a sliding window over adjacent frames.
 If the sum of I(t) values within the window is less than the negative of sum of the corresponding SD values, the I(t) curve will be identified and a warning will be issued.
 Such regions can be indicative of not optimal buffer subtraction, and might cause problems with the integral baseline correction.

 The next line contains the checkbox for the On Make I(t), discard I(t) with no signal above std. dev. multiplied by: and its associated field (default: checked with 3 as the multiplier value).
 This tests whether or not there is any point in the I(t) curve where the I(t) value is greater than the SD of the point of I(t) multiplied by the value in this field.
 If the test fails, the I(t) curve is assumed to contain no signal and is dropped.
-A Warning message appears in an appropriate pop-up messagebox listing the first 20 occurences and how many more were found.
+A Warning message appears in an appropriate pop-up message box listing the first 20 occurences and how many more were found.

-Finally, the last three fields allow modifying the constants for the approximate calculation of the molecular weight as described by Rambo and Tainer (Accurate assesment of mass, models and resolution by small-angle scattering.
+Finally, the last three fields allow modifying the constants for the approximate calculation of the molecular weight as described by Rambo and Tainer (Accurate assessment of mass, models and resolution by small-angle scattering.
 Nature 496:477-481, 2013).
 The first two fields contain the constants MW[RT]k (default: 1) and MW[RT]c (default: -2.095), which are the linear fit power law constants as described in eq.
 (2) of the aforementioned reference and whose default values are taken from Fig. 3, where they were reported for I(q) vs. q data limited to q = 0.3 Å-1.
 The third field contains the actual qmax cut-off value to which the available I(q) vs. q data will be limited (default: 0.2 Å-1).
 The constants default values are for globular proteins, and the cut-off value was found empirically to provide better results.
 If any of these values is changed, a warning will pop-up:

 If the values are not reverted to the default values, this pop-up will keep showing up during the current US-SOMO session every time a molecular weight calculation with the Rambo-Tainer approach is performed, unless the Do not show this warning again button is pressed, avoiding the nuisance when using different values for different kind of biomacromolecules (e.g., RNA) or for testing purposes.

-This document is part of the UltraScan Software Documentation distribution.
+This document is part of the UltraScan Software Documentation

 Copyright © notice.